 (5)(a) Payment of compensation under subsection (4) of this section or payment, in amounts per claim not to exceed the maximum amount established annually by the Director of the Department of Consumer and Business Services, for medical services for nondisabling claims, may be made by the subject employer if the employer so chooses.
 The making of such payments does not constitute a waiver or transfer of the insurer's duty to determine entitlement to benefits.
-If the employer shall report the injury to the insurer in the same manner that other injuries are reported.
+If the employer chooses to make such payment, the employer shall report the injury to the insurer in the same manner that other injuries are reported.
 However, an insurer shall not modify an employer's experience rating or otherwise make charges against the employer for any medical expenses paid by the employer pursuant to this subsection.